‘Vanderpump Rules’ Star Ariana Madix Would Love For Boyfriend Tom Sandoval To Join A Boy Band

 still reeling from our incredible #fancyafcocktails launch party! @casamigos brought the party and we served some of our favorite cocktails from the book with their tequila and mezcal! thank you to everyone who was a part of such a great night, including this weirdo from the book in the pic with me ☺️????

-As The Inquisitr previously reported, Madix also reacted to Pellegrino’s comments regarding the wedding drama being so drawn out on the show, stating that it didn’t feel that way for her during filming.
-As she explained, she and the Vanderpump Rules cast were in Kentucky for three days, which typically equates to three episodes.
+As The Inquisitr previously reported, Madix also reacted to Pellegrino’s comments regarding the wedding drama being so drawn-out on the show, stating that it didn’t feel that way for her during filming.
+As she explained, she and the Vanderpump Rules cast were in Kentucky for three days, which would typically equate to three episodes.

 “Living it, you’re like, it’s three days.
 It’s fine.
 You fly to Kentucky and we go to a bar and then we go to dinner.
 It’s just fun stuff.
 But I can see how, if you’re watching the show, you’re like, ‘Oh my God,'” Madix admitted.